Janasheen: Critical response

 Smitha Parigi of Rediff.com wrote "Overall, the film is eye-candy.
 Skin and the landscapes of Australia are in lush abundance.
 Like any Feroz Khan film, watch the film only for style."
 Namrata Joshi of Outlook India gave the film 1 out of 5 stars stating "Watching the film is like feasting on cold and congealed leftovers of yesterday."
+Anupama Chopra of India Today wrote, "what was edgy 20 years ago - think Dharmatma and Qurbani - is now archaic.
+So while the narrative hops continents (India, Australia, Afghanistan) and characters fight over a night club, you begin to ponder the peripherals."